 Olive Garden – Tonight only!
 FREE Meatballs

-In this email, Olive Garden uses great imagery to entice their subscribers and ends by offering them a discount on their next meal.
+In this promotional email, Olive Garden uses great imagery to entice their subscribers and ends by offering them a discount on their next meal.

 Omaha Steaks proposes quick and delicious meals at home.
 Notice how they incentivize customers to purchase by including an offer to get a free skillet with 4 meals.